-In fact, the number of patients who report using reviews sites has grown steadily every year of this survey from only 68 percent back in 2014.
+In fact, the number of patients who report using reviews sites has grown over the years of this survey from 25 percent back in 2013.

 Laura M. Sams, former social media and reputation management consultant for the Carilion Clinic in Virginia, says the implications of this finding are wide-ranging.

 The frequency with which patients use reviews sites varies, but a combined majority do so regularly: 54 percent report using them “often” or “sometimes,” while slightly more than one-quarter of respondents use them “rarely.”

 Search engine optimization (SEO) experts agree that user-generated content, such as reviews, is heavily weighted by search engines.
 This means reviews are often the first impression a patient will get of a medical provider when they type the practice’s name into a search field.

 For example, take a look at Dr. Scott Kramer’s search results on Google.
 This gynecologist from Fremont, California has positive reviews from multiple websites dominating the first page of his search engine results.

 These efforts help increase the number of reviews attributed to his office—pushing positive feedback to the top of his search engine results pages and enhancing his online reputation.